Skip to content

 Water hardness predominantly stems from these primary minerals:

-Calcium: usually ranks as the most abundant mineral, known for its tendency to create scale deposits within pipes, appliances, and fixtures.
+Usually ranks as the most abundant mineral, known for creating scale deposits within pipes, appliances, and fixtures.

-Magnesium: typically found together with calcium in hard water, contributes to the formation of scale and can impact the functionality of soaps and detergents.
+Typically found together with calcium, contributes to scale formation and can affect the performance of soaps and detergents.

 There are quite a few indicators, many of which you are probably most familiar with !
 Are these pictures something you recognise?